Your liver can make IBS symptoms worse

 High alcohol consumption is known to overload the liver and can lead to liver disease.

-Did you know that high coffee consumption overloads the liver too?
+Did you know that high coffee consumption can overload the liver too?
 This is how I kicked the coffee habit.

 So, maybe it’s time for a liver spring clean!